imikado/dupotEasyFlatpak/README.md

 # Dupot Easy Flatpak

-Flatpak interface store.
+Flatpak store interface

-This application help you to install your flatpak and for some of them, help you to install it.
+This application will help you install Flatpak apps in a user-friendly way.
+We have recipes for some of them to install them even better.

 ![Application](export/screenshots/Screenshot_01.png)